Grid2op/chronix2grid/docs/GETTING_STARTED.rst

 * T - thermic production generation thanks to a production dispatch (simplified optimal power flow computation)
 * K - KPI generation in order to compare synthetic (generated) chronics to reference (real-life) chronics

-The figure below shows how these submodules can be launched together with --mode/-m argument.
+The figure below shows how these submodules can be launched together with --mode argument.
 Note that D and T submodules can't be launched without previous L and R modules, and that KPIs can always been computed

 .. image:: ../pictures/Launch_mode.png